All Episodes

 They actually replaced the phone system because they thought they had it tapped.

-Uh almost a brand new phone system.
+Almost a brand new phone system.

-Wow when they first got there.
+When they first got there.

 Yeah.

-Well, the you talk at length uh how they became, you know, spending a lot of money was a big issue and no and you had to draw straws to give her the bad news.
+Well, you talk at length at how they became, you know, spending a lot of money was a big issue.

-Tell us about you start chapter one, the vase.
+Tell us about, you start chapter one, the vase.

 Yes.

-So um I come in to work one morning, I'm assigned to the the Oval Office.
+I'm assigned to the Oval Office.

 That's my permanent post at the time.

-So I'm like, Oh, okay.
+So I'm like, oh, okay.

-And you know, nothing at the window.
+And, you know, nothing at the window.

 It was across the hall from where it was normally placed.